This post contains affiliate links.

 - Various animal sounds

-Another way for your children to have some extra fun and make even more noise is to add a radio so they can jam out to their favorite tunes.
+Another way for your children to have some extra fun and make even more noise with their accessories is to add a radio so they can jam out to their favorite tunes.
 There are aftermarket noise boxes and radios for Power Wheels available on various websites.
 You may have to search around a little before you find what you are looking for.

 Strap in for Safety